 1. This policy sets out the University procedures for closing or suspending any programme of study, in order to protect the interests of students, applicants, and the University.
 A School many not close or suspend a programme on its own authority, because of the contractual liabilities between students and applicants and the University.

-The University will automatically close any programme which has not had a student registered upon it for three years and for which there are no outstanding applications, unless the School is able to demonstrate likely future recruitment of significant numbers of students onto that programme.
+The University will automatically close any programme which has not had sufficient students registered upon it for three years, unless the School is able to demonstrate likely future recruitment of significant numbers of students onto that programme.
 More guidance can be sought from the Curriculum team.

 2. Obtaining approval from Quality and Standards Committee

-2. Where there are no students registered on the programme being closed or suspended, and there are no applicants who have accepted offers on the course, and there is no impact from the closure on other Schools/Departments or Campuses, a written recommendation signed by the Head of School to close or suspend a course will be automatically accepted on behalf of the Quality & Standards Committee.
+2. Where there are no students registered on the programme being closed or suspended, there are no applicants who have accepted offers on the course, and there is no impact from the closure on other Schools/Departments or Campuses, a written recommendation signed by the Head of School to close or suspend a course will be automatically accepted on behalf of the Quality & Standards Committee.